d1d2dopamine/the-Allosteric-Sprint-hypothesis/README.md

 This project explores whether ADHD is behaviorally heterogeneous with respect to impulsivity on continuous-performance / go-no-go style attention tasks, using two independent, publicly available datasets.
 It originated from an informal hypothesis ("Allostatic Sprint") proposing two behavioral subtypes of ADHD decompensation.
 Some parts of that hypothesis held up under testing; others did not.
 Both are reported here — the scorecard above is the honest summary, everything below is the full detail behind it.

+**A note on what "subtype" means here:** the analysis below tests a *static* version of the hypothesis — that ADHD participants sort into stable, cross-sectional subgroups based on a single test session.
+The original informal hypothesis is actually *cyclical*, not static: the proposal is that the same individual moves over time between an "Allostatic Sprint" phase (high dopamine/ATP availability, high performance) and an "Allostatic Crash" phase (low dopamine/ATP, self-protective procrastination), with transitions on a timescale of weeks to months — not that people are permanently sorted into one type or the other.
+Both datasets used here (BALLADEER, HYPERAKTIV) capture only a single snapshot per participant, so they can test whether cross-sectional heterogeneity exists (it does — see below), but they cannot test the cyclical phase-transition version of the hypothesis, which would require repeated longitudinal measurement of the same individuals over time.
+See "Untested" below for detail.

 ## What Was Tested, and What the Data Actually Showed

 **Supported:**